 At any point, if you find sewing lingo you don’t understand, there’s a helpful glossary at the back of the book.

 Just like The Sewing Book, this is an all-inclusive book that will cater to beginner sewers as well as more intermediate and advanced seamstresses looking to brush up on or learn sewing skills.
-I’ve used the second edition of The Singer: Complete Photo Guide to Sewing extensively and still find it contains valuable information.
+I’ve used the second edition of this beginner sewing book extensively and still find it contains valuable information.

-This sewing book also caters for beginning sewers who are still navigating how to use a sewing machine.
+This is one of the beginner sewing books geared toward beginning sewers who are still navigating how to use their first sewing machine.

 Skills are introduced one by one and are accompanied by quick projects and exercises so you can learn by doing.
 There are 15 easy projects that include pincushions, napkins, coin pouches, and even a plushie.
 Pictures are also in vivid color.

 Once you master the ins and outs of your machine, you’ll learn how to sew hems, edgings, buttonholes, zippers, embellishments, and more.
-This is definitely a sewing book more focused on true beginners rather than sewers who have touched a machine before but just want to learn more.
+This is definitely more focused on true beginners rather than sewers who have touched a machine before but just want to learn more.